Friends with Benefits (TV series)

 Friends with Benefits (stylized as friends ♥♥ith benefits) is an American romantic sitcom television series created by Scott Neustadter and Michael H. Weber that aired on NBC from August 5 to September 9, 2011.
 It was originally set to air on as a mid-season replacement during the 2010–11 television season, but was ultimately delayed until summer.
 The series ended after twelve episodes aired with the thirteenth being only available on iTunes, Amazon.com, and Netflix.
+The show is no longer available on any platform.

 Plot

 The series follows a group of friends living in Chicago.
 It involves a very close friendship between two of the friends, who are each looking for the perfect mate, and the others who question their relationship, but at the same time, have their own romantic problems to deal with.